facebookarchive/caffe2/_docs/getting-started/mac.md

 [Anaconda](https://www.continuum.io/downloads).
 Python 2.7 version is needed for Caffe2, and Anaconda is recommended.
 See below for a brew/pip install path instead of Anaconda.

+If your default Anaconda Python is not 2.7, you can install a different version of Python using `conda create --name python2 python=2` (`python2` can be any name you like.)
+Subsequently, if you `source activate python2`, your path will be adjusted so that you get `python2`.

 [Homebrew](https://brew.sh/).
 Install Homebrew or use your favorite package manager to install the following dependencies:

 ```bash